laura-abowd/teacher-in-tech-app/README.md

 # Tutoring Service Web Application

 This is the repo for my tutoring service web application.
-Built using Rails 6.
+Built using Ruby on Rails 6.